gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Regression analysis showing which features have more impact on the target over others.
         - Regression Metrics:
-            - PCA analysis used to narrow the components which impact variance.
+            - PCA analysis using just 2 components.
+            - ExtraTreesRegressor uses only 5 features
             - R2 (coefficient of determination)
-                - 0.8 or above for R2 score on train set, without too much deviation on the test set.
+                - 0.8 or above for R2 score on train set, without too much deviation on the test set for both models.
-            - Mean Squared Error (MSE), limited deviation between train and test set.
+            - Mean Squared Error (MSE), limited deviation between train and test set for both models.
-            - Root Mean Squared Error (RMSE), limited deviation between train and test set.
+            - Root Mean Squared Error (RMSE), limited deviation between train and test set for both models.
-            - Mean Absolute Error (MAE), limited deviation between train and test set.
+            - Mean Absolute Error (MAE), limited deviation between train and test set for both models.

 - Hypothesis: